SanjayPramanik/Edunet-Foundation-FED-project-by-Sanjay-/README.md

-unzip the assests file before running the codes
+unzip the assets file before running the codes